 See our House Price Watch report for the latest trends in house prices.

 When deciding whether to rent or sell your house, you need to check the small print of your mortgage to see whether you are allowed to rent out your home.
 Most mortgages include a clause that does not let you rent out your house.
-Some will let you rent it out for up to a year.
-Others have clauses that allow you to rent it out if you are moving for a limited period for work and intend to move back.

 The decision to rent or sell your house also depends on your financial position.
 If you are already financially stretched, and not confident dealing with financial matters, then you could end up really regretting it.